I finished my graduate studies at Stanford University in the Department of Mathematics. I received my Ph.D. in June 2003.

 I play on Bridge Base Online under the ID thwa.

-One of the bidding systems I like to play is a strong diamond system called Recursive Diamond.
+One of the bidding systems I used to play is a strong diamond system called Recursive Diamond.

 You can practice some chess endgames against perfect endgame tablebases.
 (If those aren't working, try here instead.)